harleypig/tftut/README.md

 !!! use section1.2 directory

+* Comment the call to the tfmod module in the main.tf
+  + show commented code
+* terraform init && terraform fmt && terraform validate
+* terraform plan
+  + show expected output

 ## Using a yaml list of maps

 If that were the only format your yaml data would come in, we'd be done.